 Delayed Symptoms of a Car Accident Injury

-Because of the shock and trauma of a car accident, you might experience a delay in symptoms.
-This means you might not notice any pain or discomfort immediately after the accident.
-But once you get home and have a chance to relax, delayed symptoms may start to set in.
-Some car accident injuries can also lead to swelling and inflammation, which can occur gradually.
-As swelling and inflammation get more severe, you might notice an increase in pain and other symptoms.
 Headaches are also a common delayed symptom after a car accident.
 What might just seem like minor head pain from the stress of getting into a car accident may develop into something more if you have an underlying injury you don’t know about.
 If your car sustained any kind of damage in the accident, then it’s likely that your body did too.
 With that in mind, your muscles, bones, and joints were likely pressured and stressed from the force of impact.
-As strains, sprains, or other injuries set in, you may start to notice pain, tenderness, and stiffness start to set in.
+As strains, sprains, or other injuries set in, you may start to notice pain, soreness, tenderness, and stiffness start to set in.

 How Adrenaline Can Hide Injuries from a Car Accident

 Adrenaline is a hormone that helps trigger the fight or flight response so that your body is prepared to handle a dangerous situation.
 When adrenaline floods your system during a traumatic accident like a car wreck, your body can better respond to the stressful situation and help you think better and stay safe.
 However, adrenaline can also mask pain and other symptoms.
 The effect of adrenaline is often referred to as stress-induced analgesia, which means it can prevent you from feeling any pain, even if you have a serious injury that needs attention right away.
-Right after the wreck happens, adrenaline can help you keep a cool head and stay calm while you check on yourself and others to make sure you are safe or get the help you need.
-Once your body recognizes you are in a safer space, you might experience the effects of the adrenaline as it leaves your body, which might leave you feeling shaky, tired, weak, and clammy.

 Common Car Accident Injuries with Delayed Symptoms

-What Is an Acute HeadacheYou might be surprised to learn that shock and adrenaline after a car wreck can keep you from recognizing obvious visible injuries, like serious bleeding or a broken bone.
-However, other common car accident injuries can easily get missed if you end up with delayed symptoms after a car wreck.
+You might be surprised to learn that shock and adrenaline after a car wreck can keep you from recognizing obvious visible injuries, like serious bleeding or a broken bone.
+However, other common car accident injuries can easily get missed if you end up with delayed symptoms after a car wreck, like uncontrollable shaking after an injury.
 Here are examples of common car accident injuries with delayed symptoms and how they could impact you.

 Whiplash

 Whiplash is the most common car accident injury and can cause pain and other symptoms in your head, neck, shoulders, and upper back.
 The force of impact when another vehicle collides with yours can cause your head and neck to suddenly jolt forward and backward rather violently.
 When this happens, your neck muscles may strain out of their typical range of motion, and other damage to your spine and soft tissues may occur, which is known as a whiplash injury.
 You might not even realize you have a whiplash injury right away because it can take time for the pain and discomfort to set in after the wreck.
 In the hours or days afterward, you might start to notice an increase in headaches, muscle stiffness, and difficulty turning your head in certain directions.
-Whiplash can even affect your spine in your neck and aggravate nerve endings, which may result in tingling and numbness that extends into your shoulders, arms, and hands.
+Whiplash can even affect your spine and neck and aggravate nerve endings, which may result in tingling and numbness that extends into your shoulders, arms, and hands.

 Head Injury

 A traumatic brain injury can occur if you suffer a blow to the head during a car accident.
 You may hit your head on the steering wheel, the window, or another part of the vehicle.
 Even what seems like a small bump in the moment can have a lasting impact and will need to get checked out by a medical professional as soon as possible.
 Head injuries should always be taken very seriously, and you always want to err on the side of caution.
-A concussion is the most common type of traumatic brain injury and can lead to uncomfortable symptoms that can cause physical, cognitive, and emotional effects in the hours, days, and weeks afterward.
-What might seem like shock or stress from getting into a car accident could actually be symptoms of head trauma and requires immediate medical attention.
+A car crash concussion is the most common type of traumatic brain injury and can lead to uncomfortable symptoms that can cause physical, cognitive, and emotional effects in the hours, days, and weeks afterward.
+What might seem like shock or stress from getting into a car accident could actually be symptoms of head trauma and require immediate medical attention.

 Spine Injury